-Industry placement students are not entitled to a salary because the placement is part of a course of further education, in line with the National Minimum Wage Regulations 2015.
+Industry placement students are not entitled to a salary because the placement is part of a course of further education, in line with the National Minimum Wage in 2021.
 There is no legal requirement or expectation that students will be paid.

 However, you can pay students if you want to.
 The goal is to help as many students and employers as possible to benefit from industry placements and to prevent students facing any avoidable costs.

 You can choose to pay students a wage, and you can also pay bonuses and attendance allowances to cover the student’s travel and subsistence costs.

 This article lays out the different types of payments you can make and potential reasons for each.
 The school or college can advise you about all of this and tell you what payments other employers are making.

 Types of payment

 - Motivates the student to work hard and to deliver

 - Recognises the contribution made by the student to the business

 - Differentiates students from volunteers

 - Avoids negative effects on your reputation as a good employer which may result from unpaid work